Johan-4P/Mysterious-Things/TESTING.md

 Full Testing was performed on the following devices:

 * Laptop:
-    * Asus Tuf Gaming F15 15.6 inch screen
+    * Asus Tuf Gaming F15 15.6 inch screen.
 * Mobile Devices:
     * Samsung galaxy 22 ultra.

-I was using :
+I was using:

-* Google Chrome
+* Google Chrome.

 Additional testing was taken by friends and family on a variety of devices and screen sizes.
 They reported no issues when using the website.